-The vertical structure of RMS biases in ozone mixing ratio largely mirrors the vertical structure of mean biases.
-The pressure-weighted mean RMS bias in the upper troposphere and tropopause layer (68-261 hPa) is smaller in v4 (58%) than in v3 (89%), with particularly pronounced improvements below 100 hPa.
-Despite increased data yields (see Section 2.2), noise in upper tropospheric ozone retrievals appears to be reduced in v4 relative to v3.
-These improvements are accompanied by a much more consistent mean bias profile below 121 hPa, with mean biases of approximately +10% throughout the upper troposphere, including at 316 hPa.
-Although ozone retrievals at 316 hPa are still not recommended for scientific use (Livesey et al., 2015), our validation indicates that these retrievals are much improved in v4.
+The vertical structure of rms biases in ozone mixing ratio largely mirrors the vertical structure of mean biases.
+The pressure-weighted mean rms biases in the upper troposphere and tropopause layer are smaller in v4 than in v3, with particularly pronounced improvements in the upper troposphere.
+Despite increased data yields (see Sect.
+2.2), noise in upper tropospheric ozone retrievals appears to be substantially reduced in v4 relative to v3.
+Although ozone retrievals at 316 hPa are still not recommended for scientific use (Livesey et al., 2015), our validation results indicate that these retrievals are much improved in v4.

 MLS ozone retrievals are performed with respect to volume mixing ratio (unlike water vapour retrievals, which are performed with respect to the logarithm of volume mixing ratio).
-We therefore include a statistical evaluation of absolute biases in MLS v3 and v4 retrievals of ozone volume mixing ratio (Fig. 10) for context.
+We therefore include a statistical evaluation of absolute biases in MLS v3 and v4 retrievals of ozone volume mixing ratio (Fig. 13) for context.
 Like the relative bias profiles, the absolute bias profiles are dominated by the high biases in the stratosphere, although the largest absolute biases are located at higher altitudes (38 hPa and above) than the largest relative biases (83 hPa).
-Pressure-weighted mean biases in the stratosphere are $378\pm56$ ppbv in v3 and $368\pm54$ ppbv in v4, pressure-weighted mean biases in the tropopause layer are $53\pm9$ ppbv in v3 and $35\pm8$ ppbv in v4, and pressure-weighted mean biases in the upper troposphere are $-8\pm11$ ppbv in v3 and $8\pm7$ ppbv in v4.
+Pressure-weighted mean biases in the stratosphere are 378 ± 56 ppbv in v3 and 368 ± 54 ppbv in v4, pressure-weighted mean biases in the tropopause layer are 53 ± 9 ppbv in v3 and 35 ± 8 ppbv in v4, and pressure-weighted mean biases in the upper troposphere are -8 ± 11 ppbv in v3 and 8 ± 7 ppbv in v4.